 |4||Bellevue University||59.29||/5||31%||Bellevue, NE||

 Since its founding in 1966, Bellevue has educated working professionals through curricula that integrate academic rigor with flexibility and hands-on learning.
-At its 15 locations in four states and through online learning, Bellevue delivers 70 undergraduate and graduate programs to 10,000 students each year.
+The school is based in Nebraska, but serves students at 15 other locations and online.
+Bellevue delivers 70 undergraduate and graduate programs to 10,000 students each year.
 The university's online bachelor's of science in legal studies is a 127-credit program designed for students preparing for a range of careers in the public and private sectors or seeking entrance into graduate school.

 |Tweet this Share this School Profile|